ssoderlinglab/SpatialProteomics/README.md

 Please navigate into ~/compare_MutvsWTfractions/WT_Mut_fractionPlot.ipynb and change the variables in the second cell to your data.
 Please work through the notebook, changing the input to what you need specifically!

+You can just run main, the commented out function calls are there if you would like to check the function at the definition.